 - 2 tbsp butter

-Season the veal shanks generously on both sides with salt.
-Set aside while you prepare the aromatics.
-Peel and mince the garlic and shallot.
-Add to a Suvie pan with 1 tbsp olive oil and broil for 10 minutes until softened and fragrant.
-Do not add water to reservoir before broil
+1) Season the veal shanks generously on both sides with salt; set aside.
+Combine minced garlic, shallot, and 1 tbsp olive oil in a Suvie pan.
+Place pan in Suvie and broil for 10 minutes or until softened and fragrant.

-Add the veal shanks to the pan and top with the fresh thyme sprigs.
+2) Remove pan from Suvie, and whisk in tomato paste, red wine, and stock.
+Add the veal shanks to the pan and top with thyme sprigs.

-Carefully remove the veal shanks from the Suvie pan.
+6) Carefully remove the veal shanks from the Suvie pan.
 Pour the braising liquid into a small saucepan and bring to a boil over medium-high heat.
-Let the liquid reduce by ½ and adjust seasoning to taste with salt and pepper.
+Let the liquid reduce by half and adjust seasoning to taste with salt and pepper.

-To serve, divide the polenta between plates and top with each with a veal shank.
+7) To serve, divide the polenta between plates and top with a veal shank.
 Pour the reduced sauce over the veal and enjoy!

 Veal is one of the few red meats that can be paired with white wines and Rosé wines, however braised veal like the one found in this recipe is more than a match for a robust red wine like Zinfandel.